vhaghani26/epigenerate/SLURM/README.md

         * 9 nodes with 64 CPUs and 512GB
         * 1 node with 96 CPUs and 1024GB
 * the **memory** required to run our job.
 We can request a specified amount of time with the following flag: `--mem=<number>Gb`
-* we can have slurm **mail** us updates about our job, such as when it starts(`BEGIN`), ends(`END`), if it fails(`FAIL`) or all of the above (`ALL`).
+* we can have SLURM **mail** us updates about our job, such as when it starts(`BEGIN`), ends(`END`), if it fails(`FAIL`) or all of the above (`ALL`).
 There are many other mail-type arguments: REQUEUE, ALL, TIME_LIMIT, TIME_LIMIT_90 (reached 90 percent of time limit), TIME_LIMIT_80 (reached 80 percent of time limit), TIME_LIMIT_50 (reached 50 percent of time limit) and ARRAY_TASKS.
-We can request slurm emails us with the following flags: `--mail-user=<your_email> --mail-type=<argument>`
+We can request SLURM emails us with the following flags: `--mail-user=<your_email> --mail-type=<argument>`
 * we can also give jobs specific **names**.
 To name your job use: `-J <job_name>` Be careful, as there is a limit to the number of characters your job name can be.
-* slurm automatically generates **output scripts** where all of the output from commands run from the script are printed to.
-These will take the form as `slurm-12345.out` where 12345 is an identifying number (the job ID, by default!) slurm assigns to the file.
+* SLURM automatically generates **output scripts** where all of the output from commands run from the script are printed to.
+These will take the form as `slurm-12345.out` where 12345 is an identifying number (the job ID, by default!)
+SLURM assigns to the file.
 We can change this to any output file name we want.
 To specify the name of your output file use `-o <file_name>.out`
-* slurm can generate **error files**, where all of the errors from the script are printed to.
-We can ask slurm to create err files and name them with `-e <file_name>.err`
+* SLURM can generate **error files**, where all of the errors from the script are printed to.
+We can ask SLURM to create err files and name them with `-e <file_name>.err`

-If we were being mean to ourselves we would write these out at the command line each time we submitted a job to slurm with `sbatch`.
+If we were being mean to ourselves we would write these out at the command line each time we submitted a job to SLURM with `sbatch`.
 It would look something like this:
 ```
 sbatch --time=01-02:03:04 -p high2 --mem=4Gb --mail-user=<your_email> --mail-type=ALL -J <job_name> -o <file_name>.out -e <file_name>.err
 ```
 (We would need to switch out all of the `<text>` with parameters specific to our preference, but hopefully you get the gist.)

 But: let's make this easier on ourselves!
 Typing all of the parameters out on the command line every time we want to submit a batch script is annoying and it also doesn't allow us to record what parameters we used easily.
-We can instead put the parameters to run each job in the script we submit to slurm!
+We can instead put the parameters to run each job in the script we submit to SLURM!